IBM/sonar-cryptography/docs/DETECTION_RULE_STRUCTURE.md

 > Some languages, like Python, can have functions defined directly in a file and not in a class, in this case the function is not "called on an object".
 In this case, the meaning of the provided types depends on the implementation of the language support for the Sonar Cryptography Plugin: you should look into the documentation or code describing what this "object type" represents in your language.
 In particular, you can look into the implementation of the function `getInvokedObjectTypeString` in the [`ILanguageTranslation`](../engine/src/main/java/com/ibm/engine/language/ILanguageTranslation.java) implementation of your language.
 For example in Python, we define this type as the "fully qualified name" of the function, which is its full import path.

 You then have to specify the name(s) of the function(s) you want to capture using `forMethods(String... names)`.
-Alternatively, you can use `forConstructor()` to capture constructors of the object specified previously (note that constructors are internally defined as `<init>` functions).
+Alternatively, you can use `forConstructor()` to capture constructors of the object specified previously (note that constructors are internally defined as `<init>` functions, since this is the representation used by the sonar language parsers).

 Then, you can add an optional `shouldBeDetectedAs(IActionFactory<T> actionFactory)` step.
 This allows you to capture some information related to your function (and not its parameters).